-- Connection to and with the Chancellor’s Career Fellows participants and staff mentors for the purpose of building community, friendships, and support
+- Connection to and with the Chancellor’s Career Fellows participants and faculty, staff and alumni mentors for the purpose of building community, friendships, and support

-- Enrollment in a one-credit career education course during Spring 2021
+- Enrollment in a one-credit career education course during the spring semester

-- Participation in a student-to-student networking event during Spring 2021
+- Participation in a student-to-student networking event during the spring semester

-- Participation in a pre-professional experience during Summer 2021 to include an internship, research experience, or other meaningful professional development opportunity
+- Participation in a pre-professional experience during Summer Break to include an internship, research experience, or other meaningful professional development opportunity

 - Access to personalized career advising toward a summer experience

 - Up to $4,000.00 of financial support for each participant for Summer Break